Driver who killed cyclist Tony Parsons then buried body is jailed

 Alexander McKellar, 31, was speeding when he hit 63-year-old Tony Parsons, then left him to die on the A82 near Bridge of Orchy in September 2017.

-McKeller and his twin brother Robert later hid Mr Parson's body.
+McKeller and his twin brother Robert later hid Mr Parsons' body.
 His remains were not found for three years.

 Robert McKellar was jailed for five years and three months.